imagej/imagej.github.io/_pages/guide/working-with-imagej.md

 </div>

-     /* This macro replaces Red with Magenta in RGB images using Process&gt;Image Calculator...  command. */ if (bitDepth!=24)
+     /* This macro replaces Red with Magenta in RGB images using Process>Image Calculator...  command. */ if (bitDepth!=24)
            exit(&quot;This macro requires an RGB image&quot;);
      setBatchMode(true);